SneakingShadow/ShadowCore-1.11.2/README.md

 # Shadow-Core
 My own little core mod.

-Most notably it has/adds utilities for checking for multiblocks in the world.
+Most notably this mod has utilities for checking for multiblocks in the world.

-The multiblock functionality is used by creating a MultiBlock object, which is called upon in order to check for that multiblock in the world.

-The parameters inputted upon initialization will decide the structure of the multiblock, and will be stored in an array.
+MultiBlock:

+A MultiBlock object will used its specified parameters as a basis for building a three dimensional array, representing the structure in world.
+Parameters can be of any object, but will either be converted or disregarded if invalid.

+InputLists can be used if the same order of parameters is to be used multiple times.
+The class extends ArrayList<Object>, and is treated differently than normal ArrayLists.
-Blocks in the world will be compared to the objects in the array, that all extends the StructureBlock class.
+Everything in the InputList will be copied to the MultiBlock's parameter list, as if manually inputted by hand.

-The parameters that don't extend StructureBlock will be converted into structure blocks, or disregarded without throwing an error.
+null will be converted to an always valid StructureBlock Items will be converted to Blocks if possible.
+Blocks will be converted to a StructureBlock checking for that block disregarding metadata.
+ItemStacks will be converted to a StructureBlock checking for that block with the ItemStack's data.
+ArrayLists will be converted to a StructureBlock that's valid when one of the object stored are valid.
+Special characters will be converted to their specified StructureBlock.
+Operators, after having taken its operands, will also be converted into a StructureBlock.

 To make debugging simpler, the toString function was overridden and returns the array as a string.
 Note: The array is givven in order of the smallest to largest axes.

+public non-static functions:
-setRotationXAxis(boolean bool)
+    setRotationXAxis(boolean bool)  default: false
-setRotationYAxis(boolean bool)
+    setRotationYAxis(boolean bool)  default: true
-setRotationZAxis(boolean bool)
+    setRotationZAxis(boolean bool)  default: false
+        Sets rotation around axis.
+        Rotation around axis is against/with the clock, when looking at the structure dead on from specified axis.

     rotatesAroundXAxis()
     rotatesAroundYAxis()
     rotatesAroundZAxis()
+        Returns boolean

-findStructure(World world, int x, int y, int z) findStructures(World world, int x, int y, int z)
+    findStructure(World world, int x, int y, int z) Will try to find one structure overlapping specified coordinate in the world, and stops when it has found one.
+        Returns new Structure or null if none were found.

+    findStructures(World world, int x, int y, int z) Will try to find all structures overlapping specified coordinate the world.
+        Returns an ArrayList<Stucture> that's empty if none are found.

-validate(World world, Vec3 cornerPosition, int rotationX, int rotationY, int rotationZ)
+    validate(World world, Vec3 cornerPosition, int rotationX, int rotationY, int rotationZ) Used by structure to validate if it's still valid.

     sizeX()
     sizeY()
     sizeZ()
+        Returns the size of the three dimensional array

     toString()
+        Returns the array in string format, with the axis with the lowest size first.

     debugStructureArray()
+        Prints the structure array in the console

-Special Characters / Values:
+Special Characters:
-    ' ' or null = anything. doesn't matter what block it is. true
+    ' ' = anything. doesn't matter what block it is. true
     '+' = full block
         block.isOpaqueCube()